preaudc/tech-articles/FlumeFileChannel.md

 }
 ```

-You now need to compile this class into a jar (let's call it
+I now need to compile this class into a jar (let's call it
 `flume-interceptors-1.0.0.jar`) and distribute it with flume at
 `$FLUME_HOME/lib/flume-interceptors-1.0.0.jar`.